 - Recruit friends and family to join you, making it easier to plan outings that are not centered around drinking.

 - Replace the nightly cocktail or glass of wine with a mocktail or a fancy glass of sparkling water.

 - Change up your routine.
-If you would normally watch Netflix with an alcoholic beverage, go for an evening walk, read a book, FaceTime a friend or family member, or work on a hobby instead.
+If you would typically watch Netflix with an alcoholic beverage, go for an evening walk, read a book, FaceTime a friend or family member, or work on a hobby instead.

-Taking an entire month off or just reducing your alcohol consumption through “Mindful Drinking” can offer big improvements in your health including better-quality sleep, clearer thinking, improved weight and fitness, and a stronger immune system.
+Taking an entire month off or just reducing your alcohol consumption through “Mindful Drinking” can offer big improvements in your health, including better-quality sleep, clearer thinking, improved weight and fitness, and a stronger immune system.
 Making healthy changes is not always easy.
 Regardless of whatever modifications you may choose to make, Vitality will be nudging (and cheering) you on to good health along the way!